-The MTPA has as major tasks to use both the traditional and IT-driven channels specific to each and every market to communicate closely the right message to the potential tourists.
-The support of industry partners and outbound trade already in the current network was also solicited to optimise on the 'low hanging market' potential and push travel wherever possible to the island.
+The MTPA has as major tasks to use both the The cruise segment has also played an instrumental traditional and IT-driven channels specific to each role for FY 2018-2019 and is gradually emerging as and every market to communicate closely the right a vital segment in the overall Mauritian tourism message to the potential tourists.
+The support of industry partners and outbound trade already in the 12,995 to 24,388 from Jan to June 2018 compared to current network was also solicited to optimise on the corresponding period in 2019.
+To further boost the 'low hanging market' potential and push travel

 The next financial year 2019 - 2020 will also be growth challenging.
-My ultimate message would be that MTPA and all stakeholders of the tourism sector would need to join forces together in a harmonious and magnified way.
-Marketing strategies would have to be innovative and adapted to boost tourist arrivals.
+My ultimate message would be that MTPA and all stakeholders of the tourism sector Concurrently, we also capitalised on events to not would need to join forces together in a harmonious only to improve the low season but to reinforce and magnified way.
+Marketing strategies would

-On this note, I will extend my thanks to the captains of the industry who have ploughed back their profits to rejuvenate their products to the tune of an ever more demanding tourism clientèle.
+On this note, I will extend my thanks to the captains of the industry who have ploughed back their profits